We’ll help you monitor how your brand name and trade marks are used online, so you can quickly respond to and remove inappropriate activity

-In recent years domain name disputes, commonly referred to as cybersquatting, and disputes about trade marks within online content, have become extremely prevalent.
+Domain name disputes including cybersquatting and disputes about trade marks within online content and social media have become extremely prevalent.
 Whilst a domain name is not a trade mark, its ability to direct internet traffic to a trade mark owner’s website means it is an extremely valuable business asset.

-GJE’s trade mark attorneys are very familiar with all types of disputes involving websites and trade marks.
-We regularly act for clients on issues relating to the misuse of ad words, meta data, nefarious content on websites and social media, acquiring websites anonymously for clients and filling disputes according to policies set by ICANN (Internet Corporation for Assigned Names and Numbers).
-Above all else we have excellent negotiating skills to help resolve disputes where no illegal action has been committed.
+GJE’s trade mark attorneys work on the full spectrum of disputes involving websites and trade marks.
+We regularly act for clients on issues relating to the misuse of ad words, metadata, nefarious content on websites and social media, acquiring websites anonymously for clients and filling disputes according to policies set by ICANN (Internet Corporation for Assigned Names and Numbers).
+Above all else, we have excellent negotiating skills to help resolve disputes where no illegal activity has been committed.

-If you would like to know more about how our expertise in this area can benefit your business then please get in touch.
-We welcome enquiries and will be delighted to explain in more detail why you should consider GJE for your IP needs.
+If you would like to know more about how our expertise in this area can benefit your business, please get in touch.
+We’d love to hear about your business and how we can support your IP strategy.